Tech News

 Big Tech cannot be relied on.
 It’s time for regulation

 A balanced regulatory regime is not a possible fantasy.
 The European Union made remarkable strides towards this goal by implementing the General Data Protection Regulation, or GDPR.
 That regulation applies to large categories of private records throughout all industries and gives people some fundamental protections.
-It calls for businesses to achieve consent earlier than accumulating non-public statistics, expose how they will use the facts they gather and provide a mechanism for consumers to request the deletion in their non-public records from company documents.
-GDPR also calls for businesses right away expose information breaches to regulators and affected individuals.
+It calls for businesses to achieve consent earlier than accumulating non-public statistics, expose how they will use the facts they gather, and provide a mechanism for consumers to request the deletion of another non-public records from company documents.
+GDPR also calls for businesses to expose information breaches to regulators and affected individuals ‘ rights.

 Johnny J. Hernandez